clugen/CluGen.jl/docs/src/api.md

 CluGen.llengths
 ```

-## Algorithm module helper functions
+## Helper functions

-The module helper functions provide reusable functionality to the module functions
+The helper functions provide useful or reusable functionality, mainly to the
-described in the previous section.
-This reusable functionality may be useful for
+module functions described in the previous section.
+This reusable functionality
-users implementing their own customized module functions.
+may be useful for users implementing their own customized module functions.

-These functions are not exported by the package since their use is limited to
+Except for [`angle_btw()`](@ref), these functions are not exported by the
-advanced algorithm customization scenarios.
+package since their use is limited to advanced algorithm customization scenarios.

 ```@docs
+angle_btw
 CluGen.clupoints_n_1_template
 CluGen.fix_empty!
 CluGen.fix_num_points!